isabellaPhung/UCSC-CSE123-S25/doc/common/tests/test_drop.md

 ### Drop testing
+Introduction: Everyday lightweight devices face wear and tear.
+One of the common sources of damage being dropping the device.
+In order to replicate all the ways in which the productivity device can be damaged, drop testing is performed to ensure the device remains functional after damage.

 Scope: device structural integrity

 Apparatus: productivity device, host machine for functionality tests, measuring tape, adjustable height desk